Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 - Try use a H.265 codec this codec use a lower bandwidth but is not available on all videos.<br/>
 Open `Expert` settings and enable VP9 or HEVC profile<br/>
 **WARNING! if not supported this could cause side effects like stuck Kodi or black screen etc.**
+- Only as last resort: Open `Expert` settings and try change `Open Connect CDN` server, if no improvement restore the `Server 1`.

 ### How to set the automatic selection of a profile